A puppy is a terrible Christmas gift

 In this article I'm going to tell you why buying a pet for a present is a terrible idea - especially around the end-of-year holidays.

-Don't let sentiment trump common sense!
+Don't let sentiment win over common sense!

 We've all seen the heart-touching, tear-inspiring commericals or advertising with the adorable children, still in their pajamas, rush to discover gifts under the tree and are overjoyed to discover the box (with holes along the top edge) that opens to magically reveal the adorable puppy they've wanted forever.